ctrlplusb/react-sizeme/README.md

   refreshRate: 16
 });
 ```

+__IMPORTANT__: We don't monitor height by default, so if you use the default settings and your component only changes in height it won't recieve an updated `size` prop.
+I figured that in most cases we care about the width only and it would be annoying if vertical text spanning kept throwing out updates.

+__IMPORTANT__: `refreshRate` is set very low.
+If you are using this library in a manner where you expect loads of active changes to your components dimensions you may need to tweak this value to avoid browser spamming.

 When you execute the `SizeMe` function it will return a Higher Order Component.
 You can use this Higher Order Component to decorate any of your existing Components with the size awareness ability.
 Each of the Components you decorate will then recieve a `size` prop, which is an object of schema `{ width: number, height: number }` - the numbers representing pixel values.
 Below is an example: